icescrum/iceScrum-docker/icescrum/README.md

 ### Port

 Internally, iceScrum will start on port `8080`.
-You need to map this internal port to a port of your computer in order to use iceScrum from your computer.
+This port is exposed to other Docker containers on the same network.
+However, you need to map this internal port to a port of your computer in order to use iceScrum from your computer.

 To map a port when starting a Docker container: add `-p external-port:internal-port` to the `docker run` command.